pomo-dev/bmm-simulate/README.md

 `bmm-simulate` is written in [Haskell](https://www.haskell.org/) and can be installed with [Stack](https://docs.haskellstack.org/en/stable/README/).

-1. Install stack with your package manager, or directly from the web page.
+1. Install Stack with your package manager, or directly from the web page.
 ```
 curl -sSL https://get.haskellstack.org/ | sh
 ```